jfdoyle3/to_serve_man_flutter/README.md

 #### Hardware:

 - pico w with a ?" screen to view recipe.
-Add a scale work like color macthing system.
+Add a scale work to display the weight being poured and the app  tells the user to stop pouring when the recipe ingredient is weighed properly.